-Step 6: Prepare Adjusted Trial Balance
+Step 6: Prepare the Adjusted Trial Balance

-A new Trial balance is made after new entries are recorded, to test either credits are equal to debits or not.
-This will help to demonstrate the effects of events financially happened during particular time period of the company.
+A new Trial balance is made after new entries are recorded, to test either credit are equal to debits or not.
+This will help to demonstrate the effects of events financially happened during the particular time period of the company.
 If there are unequal debits and credits or if the account comes out to be incorrect, errors are investigated and fixed.

 Step 7: Prepare Financial Statement

 The corrected balances from the adjusted trial balance are used to prepare financial statements.
-These are the outputs for Primary Financial Accounting System.
+These are the outputs for the Primary Financial Accounting System.
 Once credits are found to be equal to debit, financial statements are prepared.
 Financial statements can also be termed as end-products of an accounting system.